 Distribution of the population aged 15 years and older by highest qualification.

 Why This Is Important

-This indicator reports on the highest level of qualification held by those aged 15 years and over.
+As the requirements for many jobs and the expectations of employers continue to change, education provides the skills and knowledge necessary for participation in society and for a more productive workforce.
+Education also contributes to an expansion of scientific and cultural knowledge, and a population's educational levels are positively related to economic growth rates and to a country's capacity to provide its citizens with a high standard of living.This indicator reports on the highest level of qualification held by those aged 15 years and over.
 Also included is an international comparison of the educational attainment of the population aged 25 to 64 years.
 People's qualifications are often considered a proxy for 'human capital', that is, their skills and knowledge.
 Changes in the educational attainment of the population also provides information about access to education and the equity of the education system.

 How We Are Going

 In New Zealand, all post-school study is considered to be tertiary education study.
-In 2015, 52 percent of the population aged 15 years and over, held a tertiary qualification and over the last 10 years a greater proportion of New Zealanders held a bachelors or higher qualification as their highest qualification.
-In 2005, 15 percent of New Zealanders held a bachelors or higher qualification and, in 2015, the figure was 21 percent.
+In 2016, 50 percent of the population held a tertiary qualification.
+Over the last 10 years there has been an increase in the proportion of New Zealanders who hold a bachelors or higher qualification as their highest qualification.
+In 2006, 15 percent of New Zealanders held a bachelors or higher qualification and the figure was 24 percent in 2016.

 Where To Find Out More

 If you have any questions about education data then please contact us at:

 Email: Requests EDK